 That post got a lot of attention, so we’re circling back to do the same basic thing for MSHA Part 46 New Task(s) training.

-What we’re going to do is give some ideas of how you can use online tools–a learning management system (LMS), e-learning courses, and other online learning activities–as part of the training you deliver for Part 46 New Task training.
+What we’re going to do is give some ideas of how you can use online tools–a learning management system (LMS), eLearning courses, and other online learning activities–as part of the training you deliver for MSHA Part 46 New Task training.

-What we’re not going to do is try to tell you that you should use only e-learning courses for your Part 46 New Task training.
+What we’re not going to do is try to tell you that you should use only eLearning courses for your Part 46 New Task training.
 We recommend a “blended learning” approach in which you use a variety of different kinds of training.
 For example, you might have your workers do some reading, watch an e-learning course, attend some instructor-led training in a classroom setting, and do some task-based procedural training in the field.
 Or maybe you’ll sprinkle in a mine tour.
 You get it–mix and match.

 What Is MSHA Part 46 New Task Training?